sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/faq.md

 **Send more frequently to engaged recipients:** If you have recipients who are highly engaged, test sending to them more often.
 With the Marketing Campaigns pricing model, you’re only paying for storing that individual contact, regardless of how often you send to them.

+{% info %}
-_(Note: Emails sent through either Legacy Newsletter or Marketing Campaigns count towards your base plan.
-Here we’re focusing on the added cost of sending through our email marketing solutions.)_
+Emails sent through either Legacy Newsletter or Marketing Campaigns count towards your base plan.
+Here we’re focusing on the added cost of sending through our email marketing solutions.
+{% endinfo %}

 A final note: The ability to segment your contacts into meaningful recipient groups is a core benefit of Marketing Campaigns (and a key enhancement over Legacy Newsletter).
 Segmentation requires Marketing Campaigns to store your contacts, and that data storage is the expense that drives our pricing.